medienreaktor/Medienreaktor.Meilisearch/README.md

 $dimensionsHash = md5(json_encode($contextNode->getContext()->getDimensions()));
 ```

-### 2. There are no URLs (yet)
+### 2. The node URI

-There are no URLs (yet) in the Meilisearch index.
-Sorry!
-We would love to have this feature, probably by generating the URLs at indexing time – but it is just not implemented yet.
-(Contributions welcome!)
+The public URI to the node is in the `__uri` attribute of each Meilisearch result hit.

+It is generated at indexing time and one reason we create separate index records for each node variant, even if they are redundant due to dimension fallback behaviour.
+This is in contrast to Flowpack.ElasticSearch.ContentRepositoryAdaptor, where only one record is created and multiple dimensions hashes are assigned.

+For the URI generation to work, it is important to have a primary domain assigned to each of your sites.

 ## 👩‍💻 Credits